mezcel/jq-tput-terminal/audio/readme.md

 When this App starts, ```dl-app-audio.sh``` will download GNU Audio Oggs.

-- I focused on Ogg for GNU sake, but .wav, .mp3, .midi is also compatable for this app.
+- I focused on Ogg for GNU sake, but .wav, .mp3, .midi is also compatible for this app.

 ## Source Audio: